Oma's Eclair or Cream Puff Recipe

 |Filled Cream Puffs

 A chocolate glaze on top is delicious as well.
-For this, use about 3 tablespoons of cream, 2 oz. of semisweet or unsweetened chocolate, and 1 cup icing sugar.
+For this, use about 3 tablespoons of cream, 2 oz. of semisweet or unsweetened chocolate, and 1 cup powdered sugar.

 Serve with extra whipped cream if desired, and/or fresh fruit.